🛠️

 XGateway charges the following fees:

-Technical fees to cover mining, gas, or consolidation expenses (for crypto deposits)
+• Technical fees to cover mining, gas, or consolidation expenses (for Crypto Payments deposits)

 Additionally, network fees are paid by a customer directly to miners in case of cryptocurrency transactions.
 The specific fee structure varies across different blockchains.